yangoliver/yangoliver.github.io/_posts/2016/2016-04-09-using-kgdb-debug-linux-kernel-3.md

 ---
 layout: post
-title: Using kdb/kgdb debug Linux kernel - 3
+title: Linux kdb, kgdb, gdb - 3
 description: Linux modules and drivers could be debugged by kgdb.
 However, there are lots of tricks here.
 Using gdb scripts could help on debug efficiency.
 categories: [English, Software]
 tags: [kgdb, kernel, linux, network]